monopole/mdrip/README.md

 accepts a label argument and file argument and extracts the matching script.

-The number of scripts that can be generated equals the number of unique labels.
 If a block has multiple labels, it can be incorporated into multiple scripts (e.g. common initialization code).
 If a block has no label, this tool ignores it.
+The number of scripts that can be extracted from a markdown file equals the number of unique labels.

 A block with a label like `@init` might merely define a few env variables.
 It might have a second label like `@lesson1` that also